fcm-digital/ai_technical_challenge/README.md

 3. Install Python requirements:
 > python3 -m pip install -r requirements.txt

+4. Set the OpenAI API Key: Create a ".env" file in the root path of the repository, and write:
+> OPENAI_API_KEY="youropenapikeycode"
+Where *youropenapikeycode* is your OpenAI API Key code.

 ### 1.1.
 How to run the application
 1. Run the app:
 > python3 src/app.py